Choeung Ek Memorial Stupa

 The day a city emptied itself at gunpoint

 On April 17, 1975, Khmer Rouge forces entered Phnom Penh.
-Within hours, they ordered the complete evacuation of the capital—approximately 2 million people forced onto roads with no warning, no preparation, and no return date.
+The city's residents initially greeted them with relief—the five-year civil war was finally over.
+But within hours, soldiers began ordering the complete evacuation of the capital.
+Approximately 2 million people were forced onto roads leading out of the city with no warning, no preparation, and no return date.
+Loudspeakers announced that the Americans were about to bomb; residents were told they would return in three days.
+They never did.

 ~2 million